1

 What biology jobs pay over $100k?

 Biology-related jobs that typically pay over $100,000 include biomedical directors, pharmaceutical research managers, and senior clinical scientists.
-These roles often require advanced degrees, extensive experience, and strong project management or leadership skills in laboratory or research settings.
+These roles often require advanced degrees, extensive experience, and strong project management skills in laboratory or research settings.

 More about Biology Laboratory jobs